SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Creating NAT Gateway is not enough we need to add routes between Private subnets and to the Internet gateway (NAT) which is in Public subnet.
 - Which ever Private subnets like Database subnet (or) any other Private subnets wants to connect to the internet, they should add route to the NAT gateway which is in Public subnet.
-How to add routes ?
+How to add routes is the below line ?
 - Select any of the Private subnet/routes/edit routes/add route (Destination = 0.0.0.0/0, Target = NAT
   gateway, then select default one in dropdown under Target section only)
 - When you create a NAT gateway, aws will create instance in the background, We dont have access to that